francois-vincent/clingon/README.rst

 If an exception is raised in the decorated function, it will be catched by the decorator and converted to a one line stderr output, followed by a ``sys.exit(1)``.
-You can override this and raise the original exception by setting clingon.DEBUG = True immediately after the import.
+You can override this and see the original exception with call stack by setting clingon.DEBUG = True immediately after the import.

 That's it !
 Writing python command line scripts had never been that simple yet !